DanielOliver/BardView5/README.md

 * Simple user flows and logical interactions.
 * Freedom of data.
 I don't want your data.
 Self-host for yourself and your friends and do whatever.
 * No data entry.
 I hate typing more than required.
 Accurate importing and exporting of data is important.
+* A very deliberate and thoughtful acceptance of any new capabilities with the goal of a successful long-term maintenance thereof.